 I read an article this week about video games designed to treat ADHD.
 The concept sounds appealing: use some time already spent on recreational video games to instead play therapeutic video games, and make ADHD treatment enjoyable enough that kids will stick with it.
 Another plus that developers point out is that treatment provided via games would not cause the side effects of ADHD medications.
 Games designed to improve some aspect of physical or mental health or performance are a fast-growing growing sector, and there’s even a scholarly research journal that launched this year, Games for Health Journal.

 Video games are not without side effects, though, including seizures.
 ADHD, video games, and seizure vulnerability haven’t been studied together, but by piecing together some studies dealing with two of the three factors, the interconnectedness between them can be considered.
 So here is some information on ADHD and video games, and separately, information on ADHD and seizures.
-Put them together and think about about video games and ADHD being a risk factor for game-induced seizures.
+Put them together and think about video games and ADHD as being a risk factor for game-induced seizures.
 Developers of games to treat ADHD need to be conscious that the same neurological abnormalities that cause attention problems may also make people with ADHD more vulnerable to seizures from a video game.

 ADHD and video games